isc-projects/kea/doc/sphinx/arm/admin.rst

 after a crash, so we recommend checking the `MySQL documentation
 <https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit>`__.
-With the default value of 1, MySQL writes changes to disk after every INSERT or UPDATE query (in Kea terms, every time a client get a new lease or renews an existing lease).
+With the default value of 1, MySQL writes changes to disk after every INSERT or UPDATE query (in Kea terms, every time a client gets a new lease or renews an existing lease).
 When ``innodb_flush_log_at_trx_commit`` is set to 2, MySQL writes the changes at intervals no longer than 1 second.
 Batching writes gives a substantial performance boost.
-The trade-off, however, is that in the worst case scenario all changes in the last second before crash could be lost.
+The trade-off, however, is that in the worst-case scenario, all changes in the last second before crash could be lost.
 Given the fact that Kea is stable software and crashes very rarely, most deployments find it a beneficial trade-off.